-Abstract: “Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself;” (Isaiah 44:24 KJB) Scriptural texts like this have been used by biblical creationists to justify God creating an expanding cosmos.
+Abstract: “Thus says the LORD, your Redeemer, and He that formed you from the womb, I am the LORD that makes all things; that stretches forth the heavens alone; that spreads abroad the earth by Myself;” (Isaiah 44:24 KJVER) Scriptural texts like this have been used by biblical creationists to justify God creating an expanding cosmos.
 Aside from arguing that the scriptures do indeed describe cosmological expansion, I contend that expansion of space is of itself not tenable as a mechanism for the expansion of the Universe, as often cited with the famous rubber balloon analogy.
 Relativity theory, properly applied, tells us that detection of the expansion of space by any local measurement is not possible.
 And if the æther is the substance of the Universe that has supposedly expanded, with the galaxies embedded therein, then it is fundamentally undetectable.
 This assigns cosmology firmly to the realms of philosophy and metaphysics.
 Article first published by Answers Research Journal 7 (2014):453–458.
 PDF available here.

 In my own developments in cosmology you can easily find statements I have made where I describe the expansion of space as the mechanism for an expanding universe.
 I developed a creationist cosmology1 based on that of the late Professor Moshe Carmeli’s Cosmological General Relativity theory.
 In that cosmology, like in the standard big bang model, the universe is expanding, but the galaxies are fixed in space and being dragged apart by the expansion of the fabric of space.
 They are not considered to be moving through space at all.